Jade is a gaming enthusiast. Her decades of experience in gaming drive her passion to explore mobile gaming.

 These are just a few things that apps can do.
 Some permissions give apps access to messages, phone call logs, and access to other personal information.
 Before agreeing to permission ask yourself if the app really needs the ability to interact in that way.
 If you're downloading a crossword app, do they really need access to the camera?
 Does a cooking game really need access to your messages?

-Only download apps that respect the users right to privacy.
-The fewer permissions apps request, the more likely that it is safe.
+Only download apps that respect the user's right to privacy.
+The fewer permissions apps request, the more likely it is to be safe.

 Know the Numbers

 Users need to pay attention to are the number of times downloaded and the app rating.
 These numbers indicate the degree to which an app performs.
 They are milestones used to gauge trustworthiness.

 If an app has been downloaded more than 10 million times, then it is likely to be safe.
 The more an app is downloaded, the more opportunity for the app vendor to gain trust.
 Apps with high volumes of downloads are time tested and customer approved.